Cat-Lips/GodotSharp.SourceGenerators/README.md

 * `SceneTree` class attribute:
   * Generates class property for uniquely named nodes
   * Provides strongly typed access to the scene hierarchy (via `_` operator)
-  * TscnFilePath for static access to tscn file
+  * TscnFilePath for static access to tscn file (NEW => now accessible via interface - GD4 only)
 * [NEW] `Singleton` class attribute (GD4 only):
   * Provides single instance access to data or scene objects
 * [NEW] `AudioBus` class attribute (GD4 only):